 Income Taxes - Provisions for income taxes are based on taxes payable or refundable for the current year and deferred taxes.
 Deferred income taxes are provided on differences between the tax basis of assets and liabilities and their carrying amounts in the financial statements, and tax carryforwards.
-Deferred tax assets and liabilities are included in the financial statements at currently enacted income tax rates applicable to the period in which the deferred tax assets and liabilities are expected to be realized or settled.
-As changes in tax laws or rates are enacted, deferred tax assets and liabilities are adjusted through the provision for income taxes.
+Deferred tax assets and liabilities are included in the financial statements at currently enacted income tax rates applicable to the period in which the deferred tax assets and liabilities are adjusted through the provision for income taxes.